AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/new-home/move-to-new-home.md

 ### View approvals and team requests

-Users can still manage Approvals and team requests in New Home using the following widgets:
+Users can still manage approvals and team requests in New Home using the following widgets:

 * Awaiting my approval
 * All approvals